PVahr/beamerthemeMilano/README.md

 Compile and enjoy.

 ## Examples
-- MWE: minimal example that compiles and nothing much more
+- MWE: minimal working example that compiles and nothing much more
 - MIexample: my example, a structured and detail walk-trhough in the ideas of this theme.